Hong Kong SAR

-In general, the HKIRD will apply the TP rules in the way that is best consistent with the OECD’s Transfer Pricing Guidelines and the commentary on the business profits article and associated enterprise article of the OECD Model Tax Convention.
+In general, the HKIRD will apply the TP rules in the way that is consistent with the OECD’s Transfer Pricing Guidelines and the commentary on the business profits article and associated enterprises article of the OECD Model Tax Convention.

 The TP documentation requirement

 There is a mandatory 'three-tiered' TP documentation requirement consisting of Master File, Local File, and Country-by-Country (CbC) report.